 Fr.
-Just, a member of the California Province of the Society of Jesus (the Jesuits), is President and Executive Director of the Loyola Institute for Spirituality in Orange, CA. After receiving his Ph.D. in New Testament Studies from Yale University, he taught at Loyola Marymount University (Los Angeles), the University of San Francisco, and Santa Clara University.
-He also served several years as the Director of Biblical Education at LIS and as Dean of the Lay Ecclesial Ministry and Deacon Formation programs of the Diocese of Las Vegas.
+Just, a member of the California Province of the Society of Jesus (the Jesuits), is Director of Biblical Ministries at the Loyola Institute for Spirituality (LIS) in Orange, CA. After receiving his Ph.D. in New Testament Studies from Yale University, he taught at Loyola Marymount University (Los Angeles), the University of San Francisco, and Santa Clara University.
+He also served several years as the Executive Director of LIS and as Dean of the Lay Ecclesial Ministry and Deacon Formation programs of the Diocese of Las Vegas.
 He still regularly teaches courses for LMU Extension, the "Ecclesia" program of Mount St. Mary's University (Los Angeles), and the Catholic Bible Institutes of several dioceses in California and Arizona.
 He gives many public lectures on a wide variety of biblical and liturgical topics, and often leads biblically-based days of prayer, parish missions, and weekend or week-long retreats.
 He is webmaster for the Catholic Biblical Association of America, he has produced seven audio-CD programs with Now You Know Media, and he also maintains his own large internationally recognized website of “Catholic Resources” (http://catholic-resources.org).

 Soon after Felix was born in Berlin, Germany, the Just family emigrated to Tucson, Arizona, where he graduated from Tucson High School and studied Mathematics at the University of Arizona (B.S.
 1978; M.S.
 1980).
 He entered the California Province of the Society of Jesus in 1980 and was ordained a priest in 1991.
 His Jesuit training included attending the Jesuit Novitiate in Santa Barbara, CA, studying at the Hochschule für Philosophie in Munich, Germany (Bakk.Phil.
 1984), teaching mathematics and German at Jesuit High School in Sacramento, CA, and studying theology at the Jesuit School of Theology in Berkeley, CA (M.Div.
 1990, S.T.L.
 1994).
 Along the way he also had several shorter teaching stints and pastoral experiences in Los Angeles, San Jose, Oakland, Guaymas (Mexico), Rome (Italy), and Guadalajara (Mexico).